google/go-cloud/samples/tutorial/README.md

 }
 ```

-First, we create a write based on the bucket connection.
+First, we create a writer based on the bucket connection.
 In addition to a
-`context.Context` type, the method takes the key underwich the data will be
+`context.Context` type, the method takes the key under which the data will be
-store and the mime type of the data.
-For brevity's sake, I have hard-coded
+stored and the mime type of the data.
-`image/png`, but adding mime type detection isn't difficult.

 The call to `NewWriter` creates a `blob.Writer`, which is similar to the
-well-known `io.Writer`.
-With the writer, we simply call `Write` passing in the
+`io.Writer`.
+With the writer, we call `Write` passing in the data.
+In response,
-data.
-In response, we get the number of bytes written and any error that might
+we get the number of bytes written and any error that might have occurred.
-have occurred.

 Finally, we close the writer with `Close` and check the error.